danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 npm run release
 ```

-After Serverless finishes, go to the AWS Console and visit the API Gateway service.
-There click on "prod-account-api" and then the "GET" resource under "profile".
+After Serverless finishes, go to the AWS Console and visit the "API Gateway" service.
+There navigate to "prod-account-api" and then click on the "GET" resource under "/profile".
 You should now see that the "Method Request" tile has a property "Auth" set to `auth0VerifyBearer`:

 <figure>
   <img src="./img/aws/apig-lambdas.png" alt="Image that shows the API Gateway resource configuration.">